 If rates happen to be low, that stress usually quickly dissipates into sighs of relief.
 After all, you won’t be dishing out more of your hard-earned money towards monthly mortgage payments.

-“When rates start climbing, don’t leave your renewal to the last minute,” advises Educators Agent-Regional Direct Nick Rao.
+“When rates start climbing, don’t leave your renewal to the last minute,” advises Educators Mortgage Agent Level 1 – Regional Director, Lending Services Nick Rao.
 “While it can be tempting to hold out on the possibility that rates might start dropping, you could instead be setting yourself up to shoulder even more of a financial burden should rates continue to rise.
-You only have to look at the repeated rate increases this year to see how putting your mortgage renewal on the backburner can actually backfire.”
+You only have to look at the repeated rate increases last year to see how putting your mortgage renewal on the backburner can actually backfire.”